varnishcache/varnish-cache/doc/sphinx/users-guide/increasing-your-hitrate.rst

 There are other scary examples of what can be done in VCL in the Varnish Cache Wiki.

+..
+XXX:Missing link here.

 Cookies coming from the backend
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If your backend server sets a cookie using the Set-Cookie header
+If your backend server sets a cookie using the 'Set-Cookie' header
-Varnish will not cache the page in the default configuration.
+Varnish will not cache the page when using the default configuration.
 A
-hit-for-pass object (see :ref:`user-guide-vcl_actions`) is created.
+`hit-for-pass` object (see :ref:`user-guide-vcl_actions`) is created.
 So, if the backend server acts silly and sets unwanted cookies just unset
-the Set-Cookie header and all should be fine.
+the 'Set-Cookie' header and all should be fine.

 Cache-Control
 ~~~~~~~~~~~~~

-The Cache-Control instructs caches how to handle the content.
+The 'Cache-Control' header instructs caches how to handle the content.
 Varnish cares about the *max-age* parameter and uses it to calculate the TTL for an object.

-"Cache-Control: nocache" is ignored but if you need this you can easily add support for it.
+``Cache-Control: nocache`` is ignored but if you need this you can easily add support for it.

-So make sure you issue a Cache-Control header with a max-age header.
-You can have a look at what Varnish Software's drupal server issues::
+So make sure you issue a 'Cache-Control' header with a max-age header.
+You can have a look at what Varnish Software's Drupal server issues::

   $ GET -Used http://www.varnish-software.com/|grep ^Cache-Control